 Kentucky Volleyball Earns AVCA Team Academic Award

-LEXINGTON, Ky. – For the fourth-consecutive season, the Kentucky volleyball program earned the American Volleyball Coaches Association (AVCA) Team Academic Award honoring its work in the classroom for the 2017-18 season.
+LEXINGTON, Ky. – For the third-consecutive season, the Kentucky volleyball program earned the American Volleyball Coaches Association (AVCA) Team Academic Award honoring the Cats 3.43 cumulative grade-point average for the 2016-17 academic year.

-“I am proud of our team for their effort in the classroom,” head coach Craig Skinner said.
-“Our academic culture is excellent and a lot of the credit goes to Amy Craiglow for helping us achieve this goal for the fourth straight year.
-She guides our players through their academic careers and challenges them to be their best.”
+“I am continually proud of our team in the classroom,” head coach Craig Skinner said.
+“Our academic culture is excellent and a lot of the credit goes to Amy Craiglow.”

-The AVCA honored 835 teams across all NCAA, NAIA, JUCO and high school.
-One-hundred sixty-four women’s teams in Division I were honored.
-Kentucky is one of seven Southeastern Conference schools to win the award.
+The AVCA honored 822 teams across all NCAA, NAIA, JUCO and high school.
+145 teams in Division 1 women’s teams were honored.
+Kentucky is one of seven Southeastern Conference schools to earn the award.

 The award, which was initiated in the 1992-93 academic year, honors collegiate and high school volleyball teams that displayed excellence in the classroom during the school year by maintaining at least a 3.30 cumulative team grade-point average on a 4.0 scale or a 4.10 cumulative team GPA on a 5.0 scale.